 In addition to this combination of shocks, we allow the monetary authority to respond to exogenous variations in the mean and dispersion of TFPQ as well as to changes in the dispersion of demand, thus creating a comovement with the money shocks.
 Through its response to these shocks, the monetary authority induces a correlation between output and money innovations.
-If the monetary authority "leans against the wind", i.e. tightens monetary policy when output is high, in the face of either shocks to the dispersion or mean of TFPQ, then the data patterns of countercyclical dispersion in TFPR, the dispersion of price changes and the frequency of price adjustment emerge.
+If the monetary authority "leans against the wind", i.e. tightens monetary policy when output is high, in the face of shocks to the dispersion of TFPQ, then the data patterns of countercyclical dispersion in TFPR, the dispersion of price changes and the frequency of price adjustment emerge.

 Section 6 looks at additional properties of the model economy.
 First, we highlight the nonlinear properties of the equilibrium response to shocks, which comes from the U-shaped price adjustment hazard.
 For this, we compute conditional correlations to indicate how variables comove as a function of the aggregate state (expansion or contraction).
-Second, we ask whether the model generates state dependence in the effects of monetary shocks, as documented in Tenreyro and Thwaites (2016).
+Second, we ask whether the model generates state dependence in the effects of monetary shocks, as documented in Tenreyro and Thwaites (2016) and discussed in Vavra (2014) as well.
 In fact, we do find evidence that money shocks have a bigger impact during expansions.
-But, in contrast to Tenreyro and Thwaites (2016), this holds regardless of whether expansions (contractions) are defined as positive (negative) growth in output or as above (below) average in the level of output.
 Finally, we introduce uncertainty into the framework, distinguished from ex post changes in dispersion.
-We find no effects of uncertainty.
+We find no effects of uncertainty.8